arindas/laminarmq/README.md

 the destination nodes for the replicas of a partition.
 This knowledge can also be used to route partition request to the appropriate nodes at both the client side and the server side.

-In our case we load balance all idempotent partition requests across all the possible nodes where a replica of the request's partition can be present.
-For non-idempotent request, if we send it to any one of the candidate nodes, the redirect it to the current leader of the replica set.
+In our case, we use client side load balancing to load balance all idempotent partition requests across all the possible nodes where a replica of the request's partition can be present.
+For non-idempotent request, if we send it to any one of the candidate nodes, they redirect it to the current leader of the replica set.

 ## Testing